Raj120312/Mental-Health-Treatment-prediction/README.md

 Prerequisites -

+There are two files attached.
+One is the dataset with .xlsb extension which is compressed (when the repository gets downloaded , save the file as .csv )and another one is .ipynb file which can be opened with Jupyter notebook application

 To have python installed and have jupternotebook application Install necessary libraries by running following command in jupyter notebook "pip install pandas numpy matplotlib seaborn" How to run - Clone the repository